northxing/marsim/README.md

-# ROS2/Gazebo Marine Simulator v1.1
+# ROS2-Gazebo Marine Simulator v1.2

-ROS2/Gazebo Marine Simulator (currently under development) aims to be a comprehensive marine simulation environment utilizing ROS2 (Robot Operating System 2) and Gazebo.
+ROS2-Gazebo Marine Simulator (currently under development) aims to be a comprehensive marine simulation environment utilizing ROS2 (Robot Operating System 2) and Gazebo.

+marsim currently consists of these packages:
+- bluerov2_ctrl_serv (planned action servers for BlueROV2 control)
+- marsim_control
+- marsim_gazebo

-# MARSIM1.1.pdf
+# MARSIM1.2.pdf

-Read the Marsim1.1.pdf file for information and details on the simulator.
+Read the Marsim1.2.pdf file for information and details on the simulator.
 The pdf covers the fundamental components of the simulation stack, including Docker containerization, ROS2 architecture, and Gazebo simulation capabilities.

 # Citation